Wouldn’t it be amazing to make money being nosey? Well – you can. So it’s time to put your natural curiosity to use.

 - Accessing data on computers without permission

-There are many training providers available who will educate potential private eyes in the practical, theoretical and legal aspects of entering this profession.
-As usual, however, there are also many not-so-legitimate companies that you will need to watch out for.
+Various training providers will educate potential private eyes in the practical, theoretical and legal aspects of this profession.
+But, as usual, there’re many not-so-legitimate companies to watch out for.

-The Association of British Investigators, for example, is endorsed by the Law Society and offers the Level 3 Award.
+The Association of British Investigators, for example, is endorsed by the Law Society.
+It offers the Level 3 Award.
 Once you have your license, of course, you will need to actually get into the industry.

-A large proportion of private eyes are former police officers, whose previous experience in law enforcement is certain to come in handy.
+A large proportion of private eyes are former police officers.
+As a result, their previous experience in law enforcement is certain to come in handy.
 However, for those without a similar background, other avenues are also open to gain helpful skills.

-One alternative is to find entry-level jobs in established private investigator organisations, where you can be trained on the job by experienced professionals.
+Alternatively, try to find entry-level jobs in established private investigator organisations.
+That way, you can be trained on the job by experienced professionals.

 How much money can you make?

 Private detectives in training would start at a salary of around £16,000 a year, which increases to £25,000 as you become more experienced.
-Those at the very top of their game can enjoy between £50,000 and £100,000 per annum.
+Meanwhile, those at the very top of their game can enjoy between £50,000 and £100,000 per annum.

-How great would it be to be able to introduce yourself as a competitive-intelligence researcher?
-It’s the kind of job title where your audience will be surprised to find you without a three-piece suit and monocle.
+How great would it be to be able to introduce yourself as a competitive intelligence researcher?
+Your audience will be surprised to find you without a three-piece suit and monocle.
+Also – it’s a great way to make money being nosy.

 What do you do?